 Step 1 – Understanding

-We gain understanding of the purpose of the negotiation through prioritizing and ranking our needs or objectives.
-Secondly, we must follow the same process for our counterpart.
+We first gain understanding of the purpose of the negotiation through prioritizing and ranking our needs or objectives.
+Second, we must follow the same process for the other side.
 Our understanding is based on all the intelligence we can gather about them.
 It may either be an estimation of their objectives, or a fairly reasoned guess.
 We must also rank and prioritize what we perceive as their needs and objectives.

-Performing this procedure will enable us to consider possibilities about a potential and beneficial outcome, not only for ourselves, but also for out counterpart.
+Performing this procedure enables us to consider possibilities about a potential and beneficial outcome, not only for ourselves, but also for the other side.
 This overview offers us a perspective about the issues we are going to face.

 Step 2 – Invent Solution Scenarios

 Once we understand our prioritized objectives, and what we perceive as those of the other side, in terms of the desired outcome, we can determine what areas would be potential areas of mutual agreement.
 Here, we might find the basis for finding a region of compromise.
-Alternatively we can consider prospects to trade off as concessions.
-Likewise, we can determine those concessions our counterpart might have to offer, which are of interest to ourselves.
+Alternatively, we can consider prospects to trade off as concessions.
+Likewise, we can determine those concessions the other negotiator might have to offer that are of interest to ourselves.
 We need not re-invent the light bulb, just a better one.